-In addition to presenting risk insights from the 1,304 respondents, later sections of this report provide insights from the analysis of findings across different dimensions, including size of organization, the positions of respondents in the organization, industry, geographic regions, and organization type (public, private, not-forprofit or government).
+In addition to presenting risk insights from the 1,304 respondents, later sections of this report provide insights from the analysis of findings across different dimensions, including size of organisation, the positions of respondents in the organisation, industry, geographic regions, and organisation type (public, private, not-for-profit or government).

-Differences across sizes of organizations
+Differences across sizes of organisations

-• When asked to assess the overall magnitude and severity of the risk environment for 2023, respondents from all sizes of organizations rate their overall concern at the "Significant Impact" level.
-Executives and boards from all sizes of organizations perceive the overall risk environment for 2023 to be higher than 2022 and those from all sizes of organizations, except the largest (those with revenues exceeding \$10 billion), rate their overall risk concern for 2023 higher than two years earlier.
-When looking at the individual risks included in the top five list of risks for each of the four size categories of organizations, all but one of the top risks are rated higher for 2023 relative to 2022.
-Collectively, these findings indicate heightened risk concerns for 2023 relative to the past two years, which is particularly interesting given the challenges over the prior two years as organizations faced various uncertainties triggered by the pandemic.
+• When asked to assess the overall magnitude and severity of the risk environment for 2023, respondents from all sizes of organisations rate their overall concern at the "Significant Impact" level.
+Executives and boards from all sizes of organisations perceive the overall risk environment for 2023 to be higher than 2022 and those from all sizes of organisations, except the largest (those with revenues exceeding \$10 billion), rate their overall risk concern for 2023 higher than two years earlier.
+When looking at the individual risks included in the top five list of risks for each of the four size categories of organisations, all but one of the top risks are rated higher for 2023 relative to 2022.
+Collectively, these findings indicate heightened risk concerns for 2023 relative to the past two years, which is particularly interesting given the challenges over the prior two years as organisations faced various uncertainties triggered by the pandemic.

-Several common concerns emerge when considering the top five risk issues across the different sizes of organizations.
-Three of the top five risks appear in all size categories of organizations: (1) succession challenges and the ability to attract and retain top talent, (2) increased labor costs that may hinder growth, and (3) economic conditions.
-These three risk concerns are issues affecting organizations in noticeable ways, regardless of size.

-• Organizations in our two middle-sized categories (those with revenues between \$100 million and \$10 billion) highlight concerns about risks related to resistance to change in their organization's culture that may cause the organization to fail to make needed adjustments to their business model.
-Large organizations are focused on uncertainties related to their core supply chain operations and their organization's ability to adopt digital technologies and attract the skills needed to do so These findings indicate heightened risk concerns for 2023 relative to the past two years, which is particularly interesting given the challenges over the prior two years as organizations faced various uncertainties triggered by the pandemic.
+- Several common concerns emerge when considering the top five risk issues across the different sizes of organisations.
+Three of the top five risks appear in all size categories of organisations: (1) succession challenges and the ability to attract and retain top talent, (2) increased labour costs that may hinder growth, and (3) economic conditions.
+These three risk concerns are issues affecting organisations in noticeable ways, regardless of size. - Organisations in our two middle-sized categories (those with revenues between \$100 million and \$10 billion) highlight concerns about risks related to resistance to change in their organisation's culture that may cause the organisation to fail to make needed adjustments to their business model.
+Large organisations are focused on uncertainties related to their core supply chain operations and their organisation's ability to adopt digital technologies and attract the skills needed to do so successfully.
+In contrast, the smallest-sized organisations

+These findings indicate

+heightened risk concerns

+for 2023 relative to the

+past two years, which is

+particularly interesting given

+the challenges over the prior

+two years as organisations

+faced various uncertainties

+triggered by the pandemic.